zksync-sdk/zksync2-python/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you're interested in contributing to the `zksync2-python` Python SDK, please take a look at our [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for guidelines and details on the process.
+If you're interested in contributing to the `zksync2` Python SDK, please take a look at our [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for guidelines and details on the process.

-Thank you for making `zksync2-python` JavaScript SDK better! 🙌
+Thank you for making `zksync2` Python SDK better! 🙌